 4. For any author in whom you have a special interest, especially ones with prolific output or who have been the subject of books, having everything in one place makes sense.
 In my case, this translates to a number of author-focused shelves, with those covered including, among others: Archibald Rutledge (he was especially prolific, and an entire bookcase is devoted to him), Frederick C. Selous, Theodore Roosevelt, Nash Buckingham, Jack O’Connor, Robert Ruark, George Bird Evans, Horace Kephart, and Gene Hill.
 I also have non-sporting authors, such as Winston Churchill and Sir Richard F. Burton, in groupings of their own.

 5. A logical expansion of the arrangement by author is arrangement by subject.
 That is the way the old Dewey Decimal System worked.
-My own subject groupings range quite widely and include books on: turkey hunting, fly fishing, general fishing, firearms and shooting, deer hunting, upland hunting, hunting dogs, African big-game hunting, Asian big-game hunting, sporting art, travel, and exploration (mostly in Africa, an area of considerable personal interest), and a few other subject areas.
-Three particularly large sections, although to some degree each of them falls outside the realm of sport, contain books on the Great Smokies, cookbooks, and biographies and autobiographies.
+My own subject groupings range quite widely and include books on: turkey hunting, ones devoted to fly fishing, general fishing, firearms and shooting, deer hunting, upland hunting, hunting dogs, African big-game hunting, Asian big-game hunting, works on sporting art, travel, and exploration (mostly in Africa, a particular area of personal interest), and a few other subject areas.
+Three especially large sections, although to some degree each of them falls outside the realm of sport, contain books on the Great Smokies, cookbooks, and biographies and autobiographies.

 6. If you collect printed ephemera—pamphlets, brochures, ads, post cards, old book catalogs, and the like—grouping it together probably makes sense, although display or ready access can pose problems.